Fresh and Frozen Packaged Food Products Policy

 Cold Chain Validation and Verification

-TikTok Shop reserves the right to request certification of cold chain compliance at any time, and sellers must provide proof of validation and verification within the specified timeframe upon request.
+TikTok Shop reserves the right to request certification of cold chain compliance at any time.
+Sellers must provide validation and verification documentation within the required timeframe.

 Enforcement Actions and Appeals